 As communities relax COVID-19 restrictions, a recent study by UNC Charlotte geographer Eric Delmelle and two of his former doctoral students could provide decision-makers with timely data about spikes in COVID-19 cases to help guide their decisions.

-Inside UNC Charlotte is produced and maintained by the Office of University Communications; campus communicators, who include individuals representing academic and administrative units across the institution, also provide content.
-Faculty and staff members can submit news, event information or story/video ideas for consideration via the online form or email email@example.com.
+Inside UNC Charlotte is produced and maintained by the Office of University Communications.
+Faculty and staff members can submit news or story/video ideas for consideration via the online form or email email@example.com.